StanfordDataCompressionClass/notes/src/homeworks/HW3.md

 ```

 7. [10 points] Let's try to understand the compression results above a bit better:
-   1. Given a good implementation of an Arithmetic coder, what is approximate average codelength you might expect on compressing the `input_data` using its empirical 0-order distribution (i.e. just the symbol counts)?
+   1. Given a good implementation of an Arithmetic coder, what is approximate average codelength per symbol you might expect on compressing the `input_data` using its empirical 0-order distribution (i.e. just the symbol counts)?
    2. Notice that the empirical entropy of `input_data` is almost the same as that of `bwt_data = BWT(input_data)`.
 In fact the empirical entropy of `bwt_data` is slightly higher than that of `input_data` (`4.1325 vs 4.1322`).
 Justify why is this the case.
    3. Notice that empirical entropy of `mtf_bwt_data = MTF(BWT(input_data))` is much lower than that of the `input_data` (`2.8649` vs `4.1322`).
 Can you think of why this is the case?
-   4. Based on the numbers you have, describe a compression scheme which achieves average codelength of approximately `~2.87 bits/symbol` on the `input_data`?.
+   4. Based on the numbers you have, describe a compression scheme which achieves average codelength of approximately `~2.87 bits/symbol` on the `input_data`.
 You don't need to implement this compressor, but ensure you clearly describe the steps involved in encoding and decoding.
 You are free to use any compressors you have learnt in the class.

    Feel free to experiment with the test functions, to print transformed data or to build better intuition with custom examples.
 Please include any relevant outputs in your submission which you found useful to answer these questions.